 The Continuing Education Committee develops and runs all the nonconference programming for ALCTS.
 Unleash your inner techie or help find and recruit presenters.

 Organization & Bylaws Committee (O&B).
 This is one for the governance junkies out there.
 Process is good on this one.

 Planning Committee.
-Yes, even though we just went through an entire planning process, the work goes on.
+We are always going through planning cycles, so the work goes on.
 Maybe Fundraising?
 You really have to like asking people for money.
 For Budget & Finance, you need to know what a budget is and be able to read financial statements.

 There are many, many more committees.

 Make It Happen

 Here are some ways that you can improve your chances of landing a committee appointment: